VIPriors/vipriors.github.io/call-for-papers.md

 Excellent recent research investigates data efficiency in deep networks by exploiting other data sources such as unsupervised learning, re-using existing datasets, or synthesizing artificial training data.
 Not much attention is given on how to overcome the data dependency by adding prior knowledge to deep nets.
 As a consequence, all knowledge has to be (re-)learned implicitly from data, making deep networks hard to understand black boxes.
 This workshop aims to remedy this gap by investigating how to flexibly pre-wire deep networks with generic visual innate knowledge structures, which allows to incorporate hard won existing knowledge from physics such as light reflection or geometry.

-We encourage submissions covering but not limited any data-efficient method in the following topics:
+We encourage submissions covering but not limited to the following topics:

-- Object classification
+- Improving data efficiency of Deep Computer Vision methods using prior knowledge about the task domain
+- Analysis on the properties of Deep Learning representations as they relate to visual inductive priors
+- Transformation-equivariant image representations, e.g. scale-equivariance, rotation-equivariance, etc.
+- Color invariants/constants in Deep Learning
-- Object detection
+- Object persistence between video frames
-- Segmentation
-- Action recognition
+- Shape-based representations for Deep Learning
+- Texture/shape bias in Convolutional Neural Networks
+- Alternative compact filter bases for Deep Learning
-- ...
+- Capsule Networks

-*TODO*
+- *TODO*

 **Important dates**